asdf-format/asdf-standard/docs/source/schemas.rst

 While the ``id`` must be a valid URI, it does not have to describe a real location on disk or on a network.
-For example, the ``id`` values for all schemas in the ASDF Standard begin with the prefix ``http://stsci.edu/schemas/asdf/``.
+For example, the ``id`` values for all schemas in the ASDF core schemas begin with the prefix ``http://stsci.edu/schemas/asdf/``.
 However, as of this writing, none of the schemas are actually hosted at that location.